 Bernard Alexander is a trial attorney who prosecutes demanding private and public sector employment litigation.
-He has tried over fifty cases to verdict, and he has won six- and seven-figure judgments for claims of discrimination, harassment and retaliation based on gender, race, age, sex, sexual orientation and disability.
+He has tried over sixty cases to verdict, and he has won six-, seven- and eight-figure judgments for claims of discrimination, harassment and retaliation based on gender, race, age, sex, sexual orientation and disability.
 He has resolved dozens of binding arbitrations and hundreds of mediations with successful results.
 Most recently he obtained a $3 million verdict for a security guard who was terminated for “job abandonment” after he took emergency leave from work to care for his school age daughter.

 Bernard has earned numerous professional recognitions and honors, including:

-• 2019 “Lawyer of the Year” Honoree: Employment Law, Best Lawyers Southern CA
+- 2019 “Lawyer of the Year” Honoree for Employment Law, Best Lawyers Southern California (published November 2018);

-• Top 75 California Labor and Employment Lawyer: 2012 to present, Los Angeles & San Francisco Daily Journals
+- Daily Journal’s Top 75 California Labor and Employment Lawyers: 2012 to present;

-• American Board of Trial Advocates (ABOTA): Associate inductee 2013
+- American Board of Trial Advocates (ABOTA) Associate (2013)

 He is a past President of the California Employment Lawyers Association (CELA) (2014, 2015).
 He created the CELA Annual Trial College in 2014.

 Bernard is a frequent speaker on trial, litigation and employment law issues.
 His litigation skills are enhanced by his insurance background, particularly his experience handling special investigation (“fraud”) claims.
 He has qualified to testify as an expert witness on insurance claims handling and has lectured extensively on varied coverage and claims issues.